Table of Contents

 Are these "therapeutic misadventures" rare?
 As far as I know, there has never been a national study of the issue.
 There was a study done in New York in 1991 (The Harvard Medical Practice Study) which found that nearly 4 percent of patients were harmed in the hospital and 14 percent of these died, presumably of their hospital-inflicted injuries.
 Lucian L. Leape, a Boston physician, extrapolated from this data that as many as 180,000 Americans may be dying each year of medical injuries suffered at the hands of medical care providers.
 He notes, for dramatic effect, that this is the equivalent of three jumbo-jet crashes every two days. ("Truth about human error in hospitals," by Abigail Trafford, editor of the Washington Post's health section, printed in the Sacramento Bee, March 21, 1995, p.
 B7.)

-1. Conventional medicine often fails to discover the cause of an illness or to relieve pain.
+2. Scientific medicine often fails to discover the cause of an illness or to relieve pain.
 This is true of AHC as well.
-But conventional practitioners are not as likely to express hopefulness when their medicine fails.
+But practitioners of scientific medicine are not as likely to express hopefulness when their medicine fails.
 "Alternative" practitioners often encourage their patients to be hopeful even when the situation is hopeless.

-6. Many doctors of conventional medicine treat diseases first and people secondly.
+7. Many doctors who use scientific medicine treat diseases first and people secondly.
 Alternative" practitioners are often "holistic," claiming to treat the mind, body and soul of the patient.
 Many people are attracted to the spiritual and metaphysical connections made by AHC practitioners.
-Many AHC patients claim that their "healers" treat them as persons and seem to care about them, whereas conventional doctors often seem to lack good "bedside manner."
+Many AHC patients claim that their "healers" treat them as persons and seem to care about them, whereas doctors who use scientific medicine often seem to lack good "bedside manner."
+The claim that practitioners of scientific medicine are uncaring automatons is not based on empirical study, but it propaganda spread by some members of the alternative health community.

-Conventional physicians often work out of large hospitals or HMOs and see hundreds or thousands of patients for their specialized needs.
+Practitioners of scientific medicine often work out of large hospitals or HMOs and see hundreds or thousands of patients for their specialized needs.
 "Alternative" therapists, on the other hand, often work out of their homes or small offices or clinics, and see many fewer patients.
-More important, those who seek help from a conventional physician usually do not care what his or her personal religious, metaphysical, or spiritual beliefs are.
+More important, those who seek help from a practitioner of scientific medicine usually do not care what his or her personal religious, metaphysical, or spiritual beliefs are.
 Those who seek "alternative" medicine often are attracted to the personality and worldview of their practitioner.
 For example, a person with diabetes who goes to an endocrinologist probably will not be interested in his or her physician’s belief in chi or any other spiritual or metaphysical notions.
-Whether the doctor believes in God or the soul is irrelevant.
+Whether the doctor believes in a god or the soul is irrelevant.
 What matters is the doctor’s knowledge and experience with the disease.
 If the doctor is kind and personable, that is all the better.
 A cold and indifferent "alternative" practitioner would not have much business.
-A cold and indifferent conventional physician may have patients standing in line for treatment if he or she is an excellent physician.
+A cold and indifferent practitioner of scientific medicine may have patients standing in line for treatment if he or she is an excellent physician.

 "Alternative" practices and treatments are often based upon faith and belief in metaphysical entities such as chi and lend themselves to ad hoc hypotheses to explain away failure or ineffectiveness.
 In scientific medicine there will be disagreement and controversy, error and argument, testing and more testing, etc. Decisions will be made by fallible human beings engaging in the fallible practice of scientific medicine.
 Some of those decisions will be bad decisions, but in time they will be discovered for what they are and treatments which were once standard will be rejected and replaced with other treatments.
 Medicine will grow, it will progress, it will change dramatically.
 Homeopathy, iridology, reflexology, aromatherapy, therapeutic touch, etc. will not change in any fundamental ways over the years.
 Their practitioners do not challenge each other, as scientific medicine requires.
 Instead, "alternative" practitioners generally do little more than reinforce each other.

-8. "Alternative" therapies appeal to magical thinking.
+9. "Alternative" therapies appeal to magical thinking.
 Ideas with little scientific backing, such as those of sympathetic magic, are popular among "alternative" practitioners and their clients.
-Conventional medicine is rejected by some simply because it is not magical.
-While conventional medicine may sometimes seem to work miracles, the miracles of modern medicine are based on science not faith.
+Scientific medicine is rejected by some simply because it is not magical.
+While scientific medicine may sometimes seem to work miracles, the miracles of modern medicine are based on science not faith.

-9. The main reason people seek "alternative" health care, however, is that they think it "works."
+10. The main reason people seek "alternative" health care, however, is that they think it "works."
 That is, they feel better, healthier, more vital, etc., after the treatment.
 Those who say "alternative" medicine "works" usually mean little more than that they are satisfied customers.
 For many AHC practitioners, having satisfied customers is all the proof they need that they are true healers.
 In most cases, however, a person's condition would have improved had he or she done nothing at all.
 But since the improvement came after the treatment, it is believed that the improvement must have been caused by the treatment (the post hoc fallacy and the regressive fallacy).
 In many cases, the successful treatment is due to nothing more than the placebo effect.
-In some cases, treatment by conventional medicine is very painful or it causes more harm than good and the improvement one feels is due to stopping the conventional treatment rather than to starting the "alternative" one.
-(One reason spiritual healers in pre-modern medicine times may have had better success rates on the battlefield than conventional healers is due to the fact that conventional healers often harmed their patients: e.g., infecting them while treating them.
-Spiritual healers, who did nothing to the wound, didn't infect the patient, who often healed thanks to the body's own internal healing mechanisms.)
+In some cases, treatment by scientific medicine is very painful or it causes more harm than good and the improvement one feels is due to stopping the science-based treatment rather than to starting the "alternative" one.
+(One reason spirit healers in pre-modern medicine times may have had better success rates on the battlefield than non-spirit healers is due to the fact that the non-spirit healers often harmed their patients: e.g., infecting them by touching them during treatment.
+Spirit healers, who did nothing to the wound, didn't infect the patient, who often healed thanks to the body's own internal healing mechanisms.)

 See Topical index for entries on numerous "alternative" health practices.